 The more parents and students understand the link between our food and the climate crisis, the more support we will have.
 We don’t have a lot of time- around 11 years to move to dramatically lower emissions, although that may be an optimistic time frame.
 The students that are starting kindergarten will only be freshman or sophomores in high school before our carbon path is locked in.
 We need to change the trajectory NOW if we want to give them a chance for a livable future.
 Sadly, this is not an exaggeration, and it is why we are seeing global strikes and youth are taking action.
 You can help make this link clear to parents and students by inviting our partner, Factory Farming Awareness Coalition to give a Green Monday presentations in your school classroom or PTA.
-Contact them
+Contact them for more information.

 Eco-School Network is a great resource for elementary and middle school parents and students to work with school green teams and also to network our school sustainability efforts.

 Students 14-18 can join efforts with The Raven Corps, a local nonprofit youth organization that promotes environmental sustainability, compassion, and community through a plant-based advocacy.

 We have some thoughts on student involvement, and we would like to meet up with students and get their ideas.
 We’ll be sending an invitation out soon for that meeting.

-We have been told this is critical to adding new items.
+Sampling: We have been told this is critical to adding new items.
 We will keep checking in with Whitney to find out when and how we can help with this.